Héctor Benítez: Early career and international play

-Venezuela league
+Professional career

 In 1946, Benítez posted a .263 average and slugged .394 for the Cerveceria Caracas club of the newly formed Venezuelan League.
 He collected 26 hits in 99 at-bats, including 20 runs, seven doubles, four triples, four home runs and five stolen bases in 28 games, while ending fourth in RBI (13) behind teammates Chico Carrasquel (25), Dalmiro Finol (24) and Guillermo Vento (21).

 He raised his average to .302 in the 1946–47 season, following with a .340 mark and a .509 slugging percentage in 1947–48.
 This time, Vidal López won the batting title with a .374 average, while Benítez finished sixth behind Luke Easter (.341) and above Roy Campanella (.336).
 In between, Benítez set a league record with five runs scored in a single game on November 30, 1947, a record which has been matched by only 11 players since then.

 But he had to dealt with some injuries in 1948–49, batting .258 (16-for-62) while appearing in just 20 games.
 Benítez resurfaced in the 1949–50 season, when he hit a solid .316 average (49-for-155) and slugged .458 in 44 games for Cervecería, adding 10 doubles, four homers, 30 runs, and a career-high 25 RBI.
 Besides, his .316 average was the best of his team and seventh overall in the league.

 During the offseason, he played summer baseball for the Lácteos de Pastora of the neighbor Zulian League.
 This led to one of the most memorable moments of his career, when he belted three home runs on June 20, 1950, to become the first player to hit three home runs in a single game played in Venezuela.
 That feat would be matched by Navegantes del Magallanes outfielder Bill Taylor, who hit three homers in a game against the Leones del Caracas during the 1953–54 Venezuelan Professional Baseball League season, which also set a record in the league.
 In addition, Benítez went 5-for-5 in his career game, including two doubles, and later won the regular-season batting title with an astronomical .430 average.

 Back to the winter season, Benítez hit .286 and slugged .395 for Cervecería in 1950–51.
 He also reached 25 RBI for a second consecutive campaign, and set personal records with 41 runs, five home runs and 12 stolen bases, ending second in the league in steals and sixth in runs.
 At the end of the season he was transferred to the Patriotas de Venezuela.